kowainik/relude/README.md

 1. Avoid all [partial functions](https://www.reddit.com/r/haskell/comments/5n51u3/why_are_partial_functions_as_in_head_tail_bad/).
    We like [total](http://mathworld.wolfram.com/TotalFunction.html) and exception-free functions.
-   You can still use some unsafe functions from `Universum.Unsafe` module, but they are not exported by default.
+   You can still use some unsafe functions from `Relude.Unsafe` module, but they are not exported by default.
 2. Use more efficient [string representations](https://www.reddit.com/r/haskell/comments/29jw0s/whats_wrong_with_string/).
    `String` type is crushingly inefficient.
 All our functions either try to be polymorphic over string